-A content management system, CMS, is a tool used to create or – as the name implies – manage your digital content.
+CMS stands for content management system.
+As the name implies, this is a tool which allows you to manage your digital content.
 This is done by adding, editing or even deleting the content published on your website.

 What Can You Do With a CMS?

-The majority of CMS programs include some type of web-based publishing, history editing, format management and version control as well as retrieval, search and indexing of your content.
+All CMS programs include some type of web-based publishing, editing, format management and version control, as well as retrieval, search and indexing of your content.
 As we’ve said, these are the absolutely basic features of a CMS

 Pros and Cons: Is a CMS Right for You?